mariusor/brutalinks/README.md

 # About

 This project represents a new attempt at the social link aggregator service.
-It is modelled after (old)Reddit, HackerNews, and Lobste.rs trying to combine the good parts of these services while mapping them on the foundation of an [ActivityPub](https://www.w3.org/TR/activitypub) generic service.
+It is modelled after (old)Reddit, HackerNews, and Lobste.rs trying to combine the good parts of these services while mapping them on the foundation of an [ActivityPub](https://www.w3.org/TR/activitypub) generic service called [FedBOX](https://github.com/go-ap/fedbox).

-Targets small to medium communities which ideally focus on a single topic.
-At the same it allows reaching the "network effect" through the ability of federating with other similar services, but also with the rest of the fediverse ecosystem.
+It targets small to medium communities which ideally focus on a single topic.
+At the same it allows the community to reach other similar services and the rest of the fediverse ecosystem through the ability to federate.

-Built using a performant stack, and with minimal dependencies, we try to provide an easy out of the box installation.
-We provide standalone statically compiled binaries and docker containers.
-Even though having some developer experience is useful, we've tried to make deployment as easy as possible.

 The community can be built using an invitation based model, where a user shares the responsibility for moderating the other accounts they invited to the service.
 The moderation actions are kept public and presented in an anonymized layout.

+Built using a performant stack, and with minimal dependencies, it tries to provide an easy out of the box installation.

 ___